Why do so many followers fail?

 - Investor follows a high-ranking signal provider (SP)

 - SP has big drawdown

 - Investor abandons SP – either manually or because capital protection kicks-in

 - SP goes on to recover drawdown either partially or completely

 - Investor searches for another, better SP (“holy grail”) who’ll recover the loss

 Of course that holy grail of a signal provider that never loses is “fools gold”.
 This is why the above cycle is repeated over again until the investor either loses all of their funds or learns to expose their account to less risk.

-Now I’m sure I don’t need to tell you, making money in forex isn’t easy.
+Making money in forex isn’t easy.
 If it were, masses of people would be giving up their day jobs and sitting at home all day whilst the market earns their keep for them.
 That doesn’t happen.

 As nearly all investors have such a predictable pattern of losses, it makes sense that profitable counter-strategies must exist that lead to gains where there are losses.

 Whether you’re trading yourself, or investing in others, achieving consistent, positive returns in the markets is a very tough nut to crack.
 We’ve touched on this in other articles on forexop (see more).
 The only ones making money for sure are those who don’t take on any risk at all – the brokers.